| Hudud

 and current doctrine for crime-control practice throughout

 the whole world is REHABILITATIVE in nature.
+The

 Islamic Penal Code uses a completely different philosophy

 in which it emphasizes on PREVENTION rather then REHABILITATION.
+The

 measure of success in Islamic Crime control approach depends